 Enacted learning: For classroom learning through simulation exercises.

-Self-Learning: For individual, self-paced learning outside a classroom setting.
-Participants are required to answer a set of reflection/ quiz questions to encourage readers to consider the practical application of gender considerations in the execution of their tasks.
-Responses to the reflexion/ quiz questions are included in a separate section at the end of the Handbook.
+Self-learning: For individual, self-paced learning outside a classroom setting.
+Participants are required to answer a set of reflection or quiz questions so as to encourage readers to consider the practical application of gender considerations in the execution of their tasks.
+Responses to the questions are included in a separate section at the end of the Handbook.

-Moderated Learning: Scenario-based exercises for a classroom setting, with a facilitator.
+Moderated learning: Scenario-based exercises for a classroom setting, with a facilitator.
 Participants are given a specific task in relation to the case study.
-The task requires them to determine the best option that should be taken in this context.
+The task requires them to determine the best option to be pursued in each given context.
 Participants will choose from three options and justify their responses.
-Various injects that could have an impact of the situation will be added at different moments during the exercise in a bid to make the exercises more reflective of real-life.
+Various injects that could have an impact on the situation will be added at different moments during the exercise in a bid to make the exercises more reflective of real life.

-Enacted Learning: Simulation exercises for classroom setting, with a facilitator.
+Enacted learning: Simulation exercises for classroom settings, with a facilitator.
 Participants are given a specific task in relation to the case study.
 They are allocated specific roles and are required to play these roles within the given context.
-Various injects that could have an impact of the situation will be added at different moments during the exercise in a bid to make the exercises more reflective of real-life.
-The roll out and the outcomes of the simulation exercise will serve to highlight what could (or should not) be done within this context.
+Various injects that could have an impact of the situation will be added at different moments during the exercise in a bid to make the exercises more reflective of real life.
+The roll-out and the outcomes of the simulation exercise will serve to highlight what could (or should not) be done within this context.

-A certain level of preparation is required for the moderated and enacted learning modalities, for instance with regards to preparation of handouts, props or moderation of discussions.
-The Handbook proposes a Facilitator Checklist for each case study in order to assist facilitators to optimally prepare for training delivery.
+A certain level of preparation is required for the moderated and enacted learning modalities, for instance with regards to the preparation of handouts, props or moderation of discussions.
+The Handbook proposes a Facilitator checklist for each case study in order to assist facilitators with optimal preparation for training delivery.

-Instructions contained in the Facilitator Checklists and elsewhere in the Handbook assume that participants do not have a copy of the Handbook.
+Instructions contained in the Facilitator checklists and elsewhere in the Handbook assume that participants do not have a copy of the Handbook.
 In the event that they do, facilitators are requested to adjust printing accordingly.

 Case study structure